stevenelson35/stevenelson35.github.io/_posts/2021-07-29-dodge-nature-center.md

 ![20210729_194052.jpg]({{site.baseurl}}/assets/media/20210729_194052.jpg)
 ![20210729_194510.jpg]({{site.baseurl}}/assets/media/20210729_194510.jpg)

-The flowers where easier to capture than the animals.
+The flowers were easier to capture than the animals.
 They were too fast for me.

-Here's a baby turtle just after they went underwater.
+Here's a baby turtle just after it went underwater.

 ![20210729_194708.jpg]({{site.baseurl}}/assets/media/20210729_194708.jpg)